 If These Celebs Swear By This $1 Beautifying Ingredient, We Want It Too

 There’s nothing more satisfying than finding something completely awesome for your skin that costs next to nothing.
 It’s even better when you know that incredibly gorgeous celebs like Jessica Alba, Jennifer Aniston, Jennifer Lopez (and the A-list list goes on!) credit their stunning figures and glowing skin to the same thing.
 Jessica Alba uses it in a smoothie to boost energy levels, Jennifer Aniston relies on it to keep fit and trim, and Lady Gaga swears by it for reducing her stress levels – we all know what stress does to our skin!
-The genius ingredient is green tea; its impressive qualities include the power to lower your sebum levels and fight against acne, reduce sun damage, flatten puffy eyes, and even diminish wrinkles.
+The genius ingredient is green tea; its impressive qualities include the power to balance your sebum levels and protect against acne-causing bacteria, soften sun damage and wrinkles, and even soothe puffy eyes.
 It’s literally the answer to all our prayers – for our skin and our bodies!

 The magical ingredient comes from the Camellia sinensis leaves that originate in China.
-Green tea leaves have extremely high-levels of polyphenols, aka micronutrients that come from plants, which are packed with antioxidants that protect against skin-damaging free-radicals, infections, toxins, and even some cancers.
+Green tea leaves have extremely high levels of polyphenols, aka micronutrients that come from plants, which are packed with antioxidants that protect against skin-damaging free radicals, infections, toxins, and even some cancers.
 Not only is green tea super inexpensive, but you can use it topically and internally for MAJOR health benefits – even lowering bad cholesterol and detoxing your body.
-Put the kettle on now; we guarantee you’ll be wanting a brew…
+Put the kettle on now; we guarantee you’ll want a brew…

 Find Your Zen: Believe it or not, having a green tea brew will actually chill you out.
 The tea lowers cortisol levels (stress hormones) and contains an amino acid called L-Theanine that gives a calming effect and helps your brain to focus.

 Fight against wrinkles: Free-radicals attack our skin and breakdown skin cells to deplete skin’s elasticity, causing sagging and wrinkles – they’re our ultimate nemesis!
 Fortunately, the high-levels of antioxidants (the best kind: catechins and polyphenols) in green tea help our skin cells to fight against the damage done by free radicals.
-They can both slow down the signs of aging and contribute to reverse skin damage.
+They can both slow down and soften the signs of maturing and skin damage respectively.

-Combat acne: Drinking green tea works in numerous ways to combat acne: your skin produces less sebum, your inflammation levels are reduced (that’s what causes pimples to get all red and angry), and your immune system is bolstered.
+Combat acne: Drinking green tea works in numerous ways to balance acne: your skin produces less sebum, your inflammation levels are reduced (that’s what causes pimples to appear red), and your immune system is bolstered.
 The aforementioned EGCG is also a potent regulator of your hormones, in particular, male hormones, which cause your glands to produce excess sebum.
 Combined with its anti-inflammatory and anti-microbial properties, it makes a fierce face mask.
-Combine a tablespoon of matcha tea with a tablespoon of honey, or matcha tea with yogurt to balance and soothe your skin.
+Combine a tablespoon of matcha tea with a tablespoon of honey or matcha tea with yogurt to balance and soothe your skin.